muhme/joomla-branches-tester/README.md

 To verify the emails sent from Joomla the [MailDev](https://hub.docker.com/r/maildev/maildev) container gives you a web interface on [http://localhost:7003]/(http://localhost:7003).
-As the Cypress System Tests is using own SMTP server `smtp-tester` to receive, check and delete emails, there is the need to duplicate emails.
-This is done by the SMTP Relay Doubler `jbt_relay`.
+As the Cypress System Tests is using own SMTP server `smtp-tester` to receive, check and delete emails, there is the need to triple emails.
+This is done by the SMTP relay triplicator `jbt_relay`.

-To see these emails and also emails from manual testing Joomla, like the password reset email the SMTP Relay Doubler `jbt_relay`
+To see these emails and also emails from manual testing Joomla, like the password reset email the SMTP relay triplicator`jbt_relay`

 :fairy: Oh, dear Gnome, now I can really read all the emails from the system tests, thank you.